 Cal State East Bay tops the index for value and affordability with among the lowest tuition fees in the nation for comparable institutions.

-Since 1961, Cal State East Bay Pioneers have won 79 conference championships, six national collegiate championships, and produced more than 190 All–Americans.
+Since 1961, Cal State East Bay Pioneers have won more than 80 conference championships, seven national collegiate championships, produced more than 425 All-Americans and Academic All-Americans.
 Read more at the Athletics department web site.

 Clubs and Organizations

 Cal State East Bay has more than 90 student clubs and organizations.
 Learn more at the Student Life and Leadership web site.